Antique At Torba Ilgich, Lakai Uzbek Tribes, ...

 BM/LK1

-Made by Lakai Uzbeks at the end of the 19th century, the belt is very finely embroidered in silk as is the embroidery on the silk purse and knife sheath.
-The long knife itself, is protected in a leather sheath which slots into the silk embroidered sheath.
+Made by Lakai Uzbeks circa 1900, the belt is very finely embroidered in silk as is the embroidery on the silk purse and knife sheath.
 At each end of the belt, amulets are sewn on, probably as a symbol of protection to the owner.

 This is a truly wonderful, rare item and would make a fabulous wall decoration.